 If you want hardwood flooring in your home but also want to be mindful of your spending, some species will offer a valuable combination of durability and affordability.
 Oak not only offers tremendous durability but is less expensive than many hardwood options.
 Hickory will also serve your home admirably while presenting a more budget-friendly price point.
 Typically, domestic hardwoods will be easier on your home budget than exotic hardwoods.

 Once you have the hardwood floors that you love, adding area rugs will make all the difference in supporting an active family that will produce spills, wear-and-tear, and general mess-making.
 You can search our ’ for the size, shape, visual, and rug construction that will fit your home needs.
-Then, visit the Piedmont Floor showroom in Forest, VA for all of the outstanding products and helpful information we have to offer!
+Then, visit the Piedmont Floor showroom in Lynchburg, VA for all of the outstanding products and helpful information we have to offer!